aer0ss/aerofs/tools/ci/agents/README.md

 # Set up a new agent

+- The agent requires two or more CPUs otherwise some unittests may fail.

+- Have the host's DNS nameserver point to vpn.arrowfs.org's IP.
+For CoreOS use the cloud-config.yml in this folder and reboot the VM to have the DNS settings take effect.
+TODO (WW) cloud-config should auto restart systemd-resolved.

-The agent requires two or more CPUs otherwise some unittests may fail. `scp` this directory to an empty VM or physical computer and run on it:
+- `scp` this directory to an empty VM or physical computer and run on it:

-    $ <this-folder>/start-teamcity-agent-container.sh
+    $ <this-folder>/start-teamcity-agent.sh agent-1

-In a few minutes after the script finishes, TeamCity should show a new agent named "cloud-1".
+  In a few minutes after the script exits, TeamCity should show a new agent named "agent-1".

-For troubleshooting, see `teamcity-agent` container's docker logs.
+- If an agent is used to launch AeroFS appliance containers, specify the option `no-unittest-services` to the script otherwise unittest services including ejabberd and mysql would occupy the ports the appliance listens to.

 # Future work